ARC-Mission/arc-mission.github.io/_posts/2025-11-01-welcome-to-arcm.md

 2. **Seeks Partnerships**: We actively collaborate with companies, universities, and government organizations
 3. **Values Practicality**: Every project has clear deliverables and real-world applications
 4. **Welcomes Contributors**: Whether you're a student or a seasoned professional, there's a place for you

-## Current Projects

-We're currently working on three exciting projects:

-1. **Isaac Sim Benchmark Suite**: Standardized benchmarks for evaluating autonomous systems in dual-use scenarios
-2. **Drone Surveillance Pipeline**: Sim-to-real transfer for drone perception in extreme conditions
-3. **Robotic Arm for Medical Logistics**: Automated setup of field medical kits using computer vision

-Each project has opportunities for collaboration at all levels.

 ## Get Involved